 Liquidity enhancement.
 A greater understanding of the underlying ‘drivers’ of market trends is likely to encourage confidence in the market and hence support liquidity in individual trades.
 For instance, the publication of transmission information would mitigate the available transmission capacity (‘ATC’) knowledge advantage retained by grandfathered transmission contract holders.

 Detection and policing of collusive behavior.
-Publication of information relevant to grid and market operations potentially assists the market to self-police anti-competitive behavior.
+Publication of information relevant to grid and market operations assists the market to self-police anti-competitive behavior.
 Increased data release would allow all market participants, including those representing loads, to play a greater role in identifying rules problems and operational issues.

 FERC’s role in achieving more transparent market operations